 11. Saku Izakaya

-It’s easy to associate anything Japanese with sophistication, thanks to Japan’s own perfectionism, but sometimes finding the middle ground -between the good and the expensive- is not easy, Saku Izakaya succeeds.
+It is easy to relate everything that has to do with Japanese with sophistication, thanks to Japanese perfectionism itself, and although sometimes finding the middle ground -between the good and the very expensive- is complicated, Saku Izakaya achieves it.

-It has a varied menu that includes the greatest hits of Japanese cuisine: sushi and ramen in its different forms.
-But their starters and desserts bring something more: fried tofu and katsu sando -a pork sandwich- to start and sesame panacotta to finish.
+It has a varied menu that includes the big hits of Japanese cuisine: sushi and ramen in its different forms.
+But its starters and desserts bring something more: fried tofu and katsu sando -a pork sandwich- to start and sesame panacotta to finish.

 💶 €€€€€